-Depressing the service brake pedal pulls the compensator assembly and equalizer link, which are connected to the brake cables (Ref.
-Fig. 1 on Page K-1).
+Depressing the service brake pedal pulls the equalizer link, which is connected to the brake cables (Ref.
+Fig. 1).
 The first part of the pedal travel removes slack from the system.
 Continued motion of the brake pedal pulls both the left and right brake cables.
 Each brake cable pulls a brake lever which pushes the rear brake shoe against the brake drum.
 When the rear shoe contacts the brake drum, it can no longer move rearward.
 Additional pedal (and cable) travel causes the actuator bracket (moving anchor) to move and applies force to the front shoe, pushing it against the brake drum.
 The force applied to the front and rear shoes is approximately equal.
 As the shoes contact the moving brake drum, the shoes try to move in the direction of drum rotation.
 This movement results in the typical brake shoe wear patterns.